bevyengine/bevy/crates/bevy_ecs/README.md

 ## About

-Entity component system is an architectural pattern using composition to provide greater flexibility.
+Entity Component System is an architectural pattern using composition to provide greater flexibility.

 ### Main concepts